Leesburg Wrongful Termination Attorney

 In Virginia, all employees are presumed to be employed at will, meaning that unless the employee’s employment contract specifically states otherwise, an employer is allowed to terminate employment at any time, with or without reason.
 If they have a reason, they are not required to provide the terminated employee with it.
 At-will employment laws apply in all instances of termination, except if one or more of the following were to occur:

-- The employer acted out of retaliation.
+The employer acted out of retaliation.
 Federal and state laws prohibit the termination of an employee because of retaliatory reasons.
 Retaliation may including firing an employee because the employee filed a discrimination claim against the employer, or because the employee filed an unpaid overtime claim.
-If the employer violated a law or labor code, and if an employee filed a claim against them for it, the employer is not legally allowed to fire that employee as payback.
+If the employer violated a law or labor code, and an employee filed a claim against them for it, the employer is not legally allowed to fire that employee as payback.

 Consult a Leesburg Wrongful Termination Attorney